 The functional currency for all the Company's subsidiaries in Brazil is also the Brazilian reais.
-Certain subsidiaries outside of Brazil have different functional currencies, including US Dollar ("USD"), Euro ("EUR"), Pound Sterling ("GBP") and Swiss Franc ("CHF").
+Certain subsidiaries outside Brazil have different functional currencies, including US Dollar ("USD") and Pound Sterling ("GBP").

 (b) Transactions and balances

 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognized in the statement of income.
 They are deferred in equity if they relate to qualifying cash flow hedges and qualifying net investment hedges or are attributable to part of the net investment in a foreign operation.